Sygyzmundovych/sap-community-developer-challenge-hana-multimodel/setup/setup.md

 ~/sap/hdbclient/hdbsql -U myDBAdmin
 ```

 Switch the input to multiline SQL statements separated with `;` by default.

 ```SQL
 \multiline ON
 \align ON
 \pager OFF
 ```

+🤓 You can show help on internal slash commands using `\help` in the `hdbsql` prompt.

 Execute SQL statements to create a user `DEVCHALLENGER` (with a password `Up2TheChallenge!Iam` in the example below).